kristelcaisip/eShop/README.md

 ## eShop on Azure

 For a version of this app configured for deployment on Azure, please view [the eShop on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.

+---

+# Adjustments to Get this Running on a Mac

+## Locally

+* Install the latest .NET
+* Install Maui Workload ` sudo dotnet workload install maui` - https://aka.ms/macios-missing-xcode
+* Install and Set up Xcode
+  * Download and install XCode from App Store
+  * Run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`
+  * Run `xcode-select -p` and it should show `/Applications/Xcode.app/Contents/Developer`
+  * Run `sudo xcodebuild -license` and agree to the license
+  * Run `xcodebuild -runFirstLaunch`
+* Install the latest Android SDK - https://aka.ms/dotnet-android-install-sdk
+  * Install Android Studio https://developer.android.com/studio and go through the
+    * Access the SDK Manager to download and install additional SDK versions, System Images and Tools
+      * Settings > Languages and Frameworks > Android SDK

+* When running for the first time `cd` into the root folder and run `sudo dotnet workload restore`
+* Then `dotnet restore` for any subsequent ones